XuanYang-cn/Stones/REST-ZH.md

 ### Client-server architecture

 The principle behind the client-server constraints is the separation of concerns.
 Separating the user interface concerns from the data storage concerns improves the portability of the user interfaces across multiple platforms.
 It also improves scalability by simplifying the server components.
-Perhaps most significant to the Web, howeber, is that the separation allows the components to evolve independently, thus supporting the internet-scal requirement of multiple organizational domains.
+Perhaps most significant to the Web, however, is that the separation allows the components to evolve independently, thus supporting the internet-scale requirement of multiple organizational domains.

+A non-RESTful alternative to CS architecture is event-based integration architecture.
+In this model, each component continuously broadcasts events while listening for pertinent events from other components.
+These's no one-to-one communication, only broadcasting and eavesdropping.
+REST requires one-to-one communication, so event-based integration architecture would not be RESTful

 ### Statelessness

 The client-server communication is constrained by no client context being stored on the server between requests.
 Each request from any client contains all the information necessary to service the request, and the session state is held in the client.

+Each request is treated as standalone, the server does not remember anything about the user who uses the API

 ### Cacheability